David So

-David So (born March 30, 1987) is an American comedian, YouTuber, actor, entrepreneur, podcast host and musician.
+David So (Korean: 소 인국 So In-Guk) (born March 30, 1987) is an American comedian, YouTuber, actor, entrepreneur, podcast host and musician.
 He is known for his comedy videos on YouTube.
 As of January 2020, his main channel David So (formerly DavidSoComedy) has amassed over 1.45 million subscribers and over 310 million views.

 Early life

 So was born in Seoul, South Korea and raised in Sacramento, California.
 He grew up working at his parents' African American beauty supply store in Sacramento.

 So briefly enrolled at the University of California, Riverside before transferring to community college and subsequently California State University, Sacramento.
 So later dropped out to pursue comedy after his “Vlog #4: Asians in the Library” went viral.

 Entertainment career

 Stand-up

 So began his career at age 16 working as a stand-up comedian performing throughout northern California.
 He performed at various stand-up comedy clubs during the three years he was in college.